Nisqually Indian Tribe of the Nisqually Reservation: Language

-English is commonly spoken on by the tribe.
-Their traditional language is the Nisqually language, which is a Southern Puget Sound Salish language.
+English is commonly spoken by the tribe.
+Its traditional language is the Nisqually language, which is a Southern Puget Sound Salish language.

 Economic development

 The Nisqually Indian Tribe owns and operates Red Wind Casino, Blue Camas Buffet, Squalli-Absch Grille, The Medicine Creek Deli, and Pealo's Landing.

+In 2017, the tribe began acquiring parcels of vacant land in northern Lacey for a future commercial development.
+The 260 acre property was transferred to the Nisqually Indian Tribe in 2020 and is planned to be used for a new casino, convention center, and entertainment district named Quiemuth Village.
+The site is north of Interstate 5 and was originally intended for a mixed-use development that only had one completed store: a branch of the Cabela's franchise.